dlarocque/recipe-planner/README.md

 ### Environment

-The application was tested on a Nexus 7 tablet, with Android 6.0 Marshmallow (API level 23).
+The application was tested on the Android Studio emulator for the Nexus 7 tablet, running Android 6.0 Marshmallow (API level 23).

 ### Unit Tests